Resettlement and humanitarian admission - Ireland

 Overall, the IRPP aims to provide a comprehensive and supportive approach to resettling refugees in Ireland, with a focus on community integration and access to essential services.

-The IRPP has co-operated with a wide range of organisations, to identify individuals and families whom we could welcome to Ireland under the IRPP Humanitarian Assistance Programme.
-Priority was given to human rights defenders, people supporting women’s organisations, LGBTI+ activists, journalists, judges and those most at risk from the Taliban takeover.
-There were 83 arrivals under the 2024 Programme, 77 arrived during 2024 and 6 in early 2025 as part of the programme.
+Between 2021-2024, in response to the crisis in Afghanistan, Ireland, through the Irish Refugee Protection Programme (IRPP), received approximately 700 humanitarian cases from Afghanistan under the Humanitarian (Visa Waiver) Assistance Programme.
+There was a previous admission scheme operated in the immediate fall of Afghanistan in 2021 through which 10 female members of the judiciary and their families were admitted to Ireland.
+The IRPP cooperated with a range of organisations to identify individuals and families for the IRPP Humanitarian Assistance Programme.
+Priority was given to human rights defenders, people supporting women’s organisations, LGBTIQ activists, journalists, judges and those most at risk from the Taliban takeover.
+There were 83 arrivals under the 2024 programme, 77 arrived during 2024 and 6 in early 2025.

 The number of admissions is limited to 50 persons for 2025.
 This limit ensures that Ireland’s capacity to host and integrate new arrivals is given due consideration.

-The criteria for admission to the Programme align with the categories of person already selected for admission to Ireland as programme refugees, and are as follows:
+The criteria for admission into the programme align with the categories of persons already selected for admission as programme refugees, as follows:

-• LGBTI+ activists (this category relates to people who were members of LGBTI+ groups or who were involved in advocating for the LGBTI+ community in Afghanistan);
+• LGBTIQ activists (this category relates to people who were members of LGBTIQ groups or who were involved in advocating for the LGBTIQ community in Afghanistan);

 • Equality activists (this category relates to people who were members of equality organisations or involved publicly in the promotion of equality, including gender equality, in Afghanistan);